-Navigate to Domain Policies → Media Rules from the left-side menu to configure Media Rules.
+Select Domain Policies → Media Rules from the left-side menu as shown below.

-In the sample configuration, a single media rule was used.
-This media rule was cloned from the default rule "default-low-med" by selecting the default rule "default-low-med" then clicking the Clone Rule button in the upper right corner as shown below:
+In the sample configuration, a single media rule was used: the default rule named "default-low-med".
+This default rule is sufficient for the compliance test.
+The screen below shows the selection of the "default-low-med" media rule.